 The appearance and proportions of the face are improved.
 Moving the jaws also moves the teeth and therefore reduces the overall treatment time.

 Surgery must be combined with orthodontics to facilitate the surgeon's work and to obtain the best dental relationships afterwards.

-Patients after 16 to 18 years who have completed their growth and who present a discrepancy between the two jaws (underbite,overbite,width issues) that is too large to be corrected by the simple movement of teeth.
-Orthodontic preparation for surgery may begin before the end of growth, but any growth should be completed at the time of surgery.
+Patients after 16 - 18 years who have finished growing and for whom there is too great a jaw discrepancy to be compensated for by the simple displacement of the teeth.
+Orthodontic preparation for surgery may begin before the end of growth, but all growth must be completed at the time of surgery.

-The surgeon will meet the patient two months before the operation with recent plaster models of the teeth to validate the intended surgical plan with him.
-A few days before the operation buttons or hooks are placed in the mouth by the orthodontist.
+The patient sees the surgeon two months before the operation with recent casts to validate the intervention planned with him.
+A few days before the operation, hooks or buttons are placed in the mouth by the orthodontist.

-Four to six weeks after the operation the patient comes back to see Dr Benguira to proceed with the final orthodontic movements, while the mobility of the jaw slowly returns to normal.
+Four to six weeks after the operation the patient returns to see Dr David Benguira and resumes the last orthodontic movements, while the mobility of the jaw gradually returns to normal.

 It takes about 6 months of orthodontic finishing after surgery.